I Believe by Coral Anika Theill

 I BELIEVE in the importance of democracy within religious, political and other structures.

 I BELIEVE In the separation of church and state; and the freedoms of speech, association, and expression.
-I BELIEVE in the generally positive influence that most religions have had on their followers and on society and that the systems of truth in the field of morals, ethics, and religious beliefs are not absolute; they vary by culture, by religion and overtime.
 I BELIEVE in the importance of individual believers determining evil influences and policies within their chosen faith group, and advocate for their correction.
 If the beliefs people have adopted prevent them from feeling love, equality and inner connectedness with all mankind, then I believe that they must challenge their beliefs and integrity.
 I BELIEVE in the importance of education - that people are not truly educated unless they have studied at least the world's major religions and ethical systems.
 They need to learn of the good and bad impacts they have had on society.
-People need to understand the religious sources that inspired Gandhi, Albert Schweitzer, and Mother Teresa to commit their life to the alleviation of human suffering.
+People need to understand the religious sources that inspired Gandhi and Albert Schweitzer to commit their life to the alleviation of human suffering.
 But they also need to learn the shadow side of religion: how religious beliefs have contributed to hatred, intolerance, oppression, discrimination, as well as mass murders and genocides in such places as Nazi Germany, Bosnia, East Timor, Kosovo, Northern Ireland, the Middle East, Sudan and countless other countries.
 I BELIEVE in respecting another's religion, but if their religious beliefs cause harm or are being used to abuse another, then I must speak out against the abuse.

 I BELIEVE that the symbol of "patriarchal ownership" is shameful and elicits public condemnation.
 "The chattel laws of the past are very much alive and the only women who retain custody after divorce are those whose husbands did not fight.
 When we divorce in this society, we are divorcing the protection of marriage, like an umbrella, the rights given to men were shared with the wife.
 Once divorced, we are not protected under the law and, therefore, our children are not protected either.
 Nor do we have a rightful claim to the children we birthed.
 We are set adrift in a society still clinging to archaic practices.
 The manipulation and retaliation, the denial and complicit behavior of community are foundations in patriarchal society where male superiority is king, and women who fight back against this rule are punished severely.
 Mothers desperately, both individually and collectively, need to be vindicated and our good names restored." - Melissa Barnett, Mothers of Lost Children Advocate I BELIEVE in protecting children and object to the government's lackadaisical approach to fighting human trafficking.